JohanSchott/Pade_approximants/README.md

     - 2: explicit SVD

 12) Averaging criteria parameters for the Pade approximants on the real axis.
+    Two parameters: c1v, c2v.
+    A continuation is included in the average if it fulfills two criteria.
+    The two criteria sort out Pade approximant outliers at the real-axis.
+    Each Pade approximant, on the real-axis, is compared with the other Pade approximants.
+    The differences to all the other Pade approximants are summed, giving a distance measure for each continuation.
+    - criterion 1: Continuation has a distance measure smaller than c1v times the average distance measure.
+    - criterion 2: Continuation belongs to the 100 c2v procent lowest continuations (in terms of the distance measure).

 ### Compile
 - Change directory to the `fortran` folder.
 - Copy the example Makefile: `Makefile_example` to `Makefile` and adjust it to fit to the current machine.